davidxiao93/regexbot/README.md

     - You should not manually modify this column.
 Regexbot will overwrite all values upon reloading
 - Start the script
 - In Slack, call the command "@regexbot reload" to make regexbot reload the google sheet when desired.

+Notes
+- A regex limit of 256 is in place to ensure that the messages generated aren't stupidly long